nbcuniversal/terraform-logs/README.md

-Create an S3 bucket used to store logs from various services
+Terraform module to create S3 bucket used for service logs and CloudWatch log groups to store application logs

 ## Inputs